johndbigboi/Muscle-Farm/README.md

     * Mozilla Firefox
     * Internet Explorer

-#### Further testing:
+### Further testing:

 I asked my family and friends for any issues they could find and what the page looked and felt like on their mobile and desktop devices.
 All the issues they found were fixed and tested again.

-## Deployment 🚀
+## Deployment: 🚀

-Muscle Farm was developed in Visual Studio Code, while git and GitHub were used for version control and Heroku to host the repository.
+Muscle Farm was developed in Visual Studio Code, while Git and GitHub were used for version control and Heroku to host the repository.

 ### Deploying Muscle Farm to Heroku: